On this page

 - your baby is not gaining weight,

-- your baby has stomach pain or a swollen abdomen,
+- there are signs your baby has stomach pain or a swollen abdomen,

 - your baby has persistent indigestion or heartburn,